Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 6. If you have to stop MQ activity using [endmqm]; this process wouldn't interfere.
 StartStandby.bash acts only on 	QMgr with STATUS(Running elsewhere).
 But it's a good idea to stop this process as well.

-8. StartStandby.bash polls/checks every 20 seconds.
+7. StartStandby.bash polls/checks every 20 seconds.
 You can edit that in script by altering the Polling_Interval_Value 	    variable.

-Extra info : How to failover/stop MI QMgr -
+Extra info(from IBM) : How to failover/stop MI QMgr -

 	Failover all MI QMgrs 		[endmqm -s QMgrName]